The Panama Canal

 |

-Place details mention: check in steps, required documents, cruising permits and official inspections.
+Place details mention: check in steps, required documents, cruising permits.

 |